 - Absorbent socks: Socks snuggle up against dock doors, windows, patio and sliding glass doors to create a dike that helps prevent water from seeping in from the outside.
 Because they’re absorbent, they’ll also keep the water that tries to trickle in from creating a slippery puddle.

 - Leak diverters: Storms are a prime time for discovering that there’s a hole in a roof.
 Unfortunately, it’s usually not the best time to fix the problem.
-Leak diverters catch and channel unwanted water to a bucket or floor drain until the problem can be properly addressed.
+Leak diverters catch and channel unwanted water to a collection container or floor drain until the problem can be properly addressed.

 - Quick dam barriers: Quick dam barriers, also known as “waterless sandbags,” contain a super absorbent polymer that swells when it comes in contact with water.
 The nice thing about them is that they don’t take up a much space as sand bags and aren’t heavy like sand bags when dry.
 When quick dam barriers are wet, they form an effective wall to stop the spread of water.